-What you learn: it's optical depth, not geometric depth, that light cares about where $c(z,\lambda)$ is the beam attenuation coefficient.
-For homogeneous water, this reduces to $\zeta(z,\lambda) = c(\lambda)z$ .
-(Note: not $K_dz$ , as Kirk uses) If you stare at the radiative transfer equation long enough to achieve enlightenment, you will see that any two water bodies that have the same $\omega_0 = b/c$ , same phase function, and same boundary conditions will have the same radiance as a function of optical depth (see Light and Water, page 252 in Chapter 5).
-Make two HydroLight runs to verify this, as follows:
+What you learn: it's optical depth, not geometric depth, that light cares about in radiative transfer theory, the nondimensional optical depth, ξ , corresponding to geometrical depth z (in m) is defined as where $c(z,\lambda)$ is the beam attenuation coefficient.
+For homogeneous water, this reduces to $\xi(z,\lambda)$ = $c(\lambda)dz$.
+(Note: not K z, as Kirk uses) If you stare at the radiative transfer equation long enough to achieve enlightenment, you will see that any two water bodies that have the same $\omega_0 = b/c$, same phase function, and same boundary conditions will have the same radiance as a function of optical depth (see Light and Water, page 252 in Chapter 5).